 Lozano Smith Staff Training: Attorneys Marcy Gutierrez and Amanda Ruiz over a two day period presented on IEP's, Goal Writing and Transition Planning to 80 Special Education Staff.

-Community Advisory Committee (CAC): During the 2016-2017 school year, the committee held four meetings, with an additional meeting planned for May 2017.
-Topics of discussion have included The SELPA Local Plan, Transition Fair, Parent Handbook, Special Education Rights at the Age of Majority.
-Future meetings may include additional parent education along with various resources available to parents and students.
+Community Advisory Committee (CAC): During the 2017-2018 school year, the committee will hold multiple meetings.
 The Community Advisory Committee answers questions and addresses concerns related to the needs of our students.
 Click here to visit the Community Advisory web page.

-CAPTAIN: CAPTAIN is a multiagency network developed to support the understanding and use of Evidence Based Practices for individuals affected by Autism Spectrum Disorder across the state.
-On April 5, 2017 KHSD Special Education Department presented at the Kern CAPTAIN Conference held at the Kern County Superintendent of Schools Office.
+CAPTAIN: CAPTAIN is a multiagency network developed to support the understanding and use of Evidence Based Practices for individuals affected by Autism Spectrum Disorder across the state The KHSD CAPTAIN Leadership Team will be providing staff development opportunities to teachers and support staff throughout the year.
 For additional information on CAPTAIN click here

 New Teacher Trainings: All first and second year teachers are provided with instruction related to Special Education and the Kern High School District.
 Topics include case management, writing IEPs, understanding assessments and their relationship to student needs, developing transition plans that will best serve our student population, behavior intervention, and TETRIS training which connects student behavior to mental health issues.